mmazzarolo/tap-the-number/README.md

 `react-native-animatable` is a wrapper of React-Native Animated API which exposes many simple animations and allows you to use them both programmatically and in a declarative way, embracing React's philosophy.
-If you don't need complex animations, intepolations or timings, `react-native-animatable` is a solid choice.
+If you don't need complex animations, interpolations or timings, `react-native-animatable` is a solid choice.

 ##### React-Native Animated API